r0otk3r/DNS-Rotator/README.md

 This script automates the process of rotating through a predefined list of public DNS servers on your Debian/Ubuntu-based system.
 It continuously updates your `/etc/resolv.conf` file with new DNS configurations every two minutes, cycling through various DNS providers.

-## âš ï¸ WARNING: Use with Caution âš ï¸
+## ⚠️ WARNING: Use with Caution ⚠️

 This script **continuously modifies your system's DNS configuration**.
 *   **Understand the implications:** Changing DNS frequently can impact network performance, caching, and potentially lead to temporary connectivity issues if a chosen DNS server is slow or unresponsive.